Izabela88/walkers-website/documents/features/features.md

 - ## **Newsletter window:**

-    - In the newsletter window appears after pressing the 'subscribe' button in the footer.
+    - The newsletter window appears after pressing the 'subscribe' button in the footer.
     - After clicking the 'subscribe' button appears a message with thanks for subscribing to the newsletter which disappears by itself after 3 seconds.

     ![newsletter](/documents/newsletter.png)